How to send a WhatsApp to numbers that you do not have in the agenda, the simplest way: with a shortcut

 - Click on the bottom “+” and select “Integer” from the variable type menu.
 So you can write the WhatsApp numbers you want to contact.

-- Name it “number” (without quotes) and click on accept.
+- Name it “number” (without the quotes) and click on accept.
 You already have the variable created.

-- Go back to the cover of Macrodroid and go to “Add Macro”.
+- Go back to the Macrodroid home page and go to “Add Macro”.
 Now you will create the shortcut itself.

 - Above, under “Enter macro name”, type “WhatsApp”, for example.
 Or give it whatever name you want.